Table of Contents

 - Diabetes and nerves: Excess glucose in blood vessels that supply the nerves can damage these blood vessels, in turn affecting nerve function.
-Nerve damage and poor blood flow in feet causes foot problems and disfigurements.
+Nerve damage and poor blood flow in feet cause foot problems and disfigurements.

 - Damage to blood vessels in legs and other large vessels may interrupt blood supply, cause leg cramps, change skin colour and decrease sensation in that region.
-Persons might not experience any symptoms of heart disease till they experience a stroke.
+Persons might not experience any symptoms of heart disease until they experience a stroke.